 Eliminating friction is vital here.
 A simple, streamlined checkout process, social logins, and a range of payment offers can create the conditions these shoppers need to satisfy their urges seamlessly.

 Need-based shoppers come to a website with a simple mission: buy one thing.
 They’ve done their research; they’re not there to get lost in endless browsing.

 The biggest problem with these shoppers is that it’s hard to convince them to increase their orders.
 They’re not as susceptible to deals, discounts, and other forms of persuasion.

 You need to be careful with follow-up contact too.
 Some of these shoppers might have come to get a present for a loved one.
 If you bombard them with too much info, deals, and other offers that won’t be relevant to them until, for example, their husband’s birthday comes around next year, you risk turning them off.

 Knowing your audience is vital for creating effective messaging.
 However, it’s also crucial if you want to optimize your sales.
 By analyzing and understanding the diverse range of online behaviors, you can ensure your product pages, checkouts, and follow-up communication deliver an experience that builds trust and loyalty.

 Even tight audience segments contain different types of consumers.
-Finding ways to accommodate each online behavior can make a big impact on revenue.
+Finding ways to accommodate each online behavior can greatly impact revenue.